In a boost, McConnell backs Senate bipartisan gun deal - NewsBreak

 McConnell’s comments were striking, coming five months before midterm elections in which Republicans hope to win control of the Senate and seem likely to win a majority in the House.
 For years, GOP candidates could risk their careers by defying the views of the party’s loyal gun-owning and rural voters, who oppose moves seen as threatening their ownership and use of firearms.

-McConnell seemed to suggest that backing this gun measure might even help some Republicans' prospects in November.
-While he said senators should take a position “based upon the views of their states," he said Sen. John Cornyn, R-Texas, a chief architect of the deal, presented GOP polling data at a closed-door senators' lunch saying support among gun owners for the agreement’s provisions is “off the charts, overwhelming.”
+McConnell seemed to suggest that backing this gun measure wouldn’t doom some Republicans' prospects in November.
+While he said senators should take a position “based upon the views of their states," he said Sen. John Cornyn , R-Texas, a chief architect of the deal, presented GOP polling data at a closed-door senators' lunch saying support among gun-owners for the agreement’s provisions is “off the charts, overwhelming.”

 The plan would for the first time make the juvenile records of gun buyers under age 21 part of required background checks.
-Money would be sent to states for mental health and school security programs and for incentives to enforce or enact local “red flag" laws that let authorities win court approval to temporarily remove guns from people considered dangerous.
+Money would be sent to states for mental health and school security programs and for incentives to enforce local “red flag" laws that let authorities win court approval to temporarily removes guns from people considered dangerous.

 Senators and aides hope to translate their broad agreement into legislation in days, in hopes that Congress could approve it before leaving for its July 4 recess.
 Both sides acknowledge that is a difficult process that could encounter disputes and delays.